DarS007/rsync-bkp/README.md

 ### SOLUTION ARCHITECTURE
 rsync offers several modes of operation and dozens of configuration options.
 This is what has been selected here:
-  * OpenMediaVault (OMV) NAS storage - storage resource to keep RPi backups
+  * **OpenMediaVault (OMV) NAS storage** - storage resource to keep RPi backups
-  * rsync in 'daemon access mode' running on OMV, with appropriate disk share to keep backups - this is the 'receiving side' (aka 'target') rsync instance.
+  * **rsync in 'daemon access mode'** running on OMV, with appropriate disk share to keep backups - this is the 'receiving side' (aka 'target') rsync instance.
 It receives the data from 'sending side' rsync installed on RPi (one or more)
-  * runtime script - this Bash script is designed to run on each RPi in order to perform the configuration sync/backup.
+  * **backup run script** - this Bash script is designed to run on each RPi in order to perform the configuration sync/backup.

 ###  OMV NAS SETUP